26somy/Classification-prediction-of-term-deposit-loan-using-bank-marketing/README.md

 Often, more than one contact to the same client was required, in order to access if the product (bank term deposit) would be ('yes') or not ('no') subscribed.

 Link to dataset: <https://archive.ics.uci.edu/ml/datasets/Bank+Marketing>

+The classification goal is to predict if the client will subscribe a term deposit (variable y).